wolfpack32/StashDataPull/README.md

 # StashDataPull

+Using PyPDF, created a new file object called PyStatement.

 The Account Statement PDF from Stash does not come well formatted.
 To make use of specific data held in each month's report, the file needs to be converted into a csv or tsv file.
 After this is done, the file is formatted